Presidents of the University of Michigan

 James Burrill Angell - 1871-1909

 Angell's 38 year tenure was the longest of any UM president.
 A charismatic, persuasive and paternal figure, he was known to generations of students as "Prexy Angell."
-Enrollment had grown from 1100 to over 5000, too large for a successor to impress a personal stamp on the campus in the way Angell had.
+During Angell's tenure, enrollment grew from 1100 to over 5000.
+The student body was too large for a successor to impress a personal stamp on the campus in the way Angell had.
 Because of his expertise in international affairs, Angell was called upon for occasional diplomatic service.
 He was minister to China from 1880 to 1881, a member of a commission to negotiate a new immigration treaty and served on three U.S.-Canadian commissions during the Cleveland administration.

 Harry Burns Hutchins - 1909-1920